willishoke/egress/README.md

 ## Intro

-`egress` is a an object-oriented C++ library for building realtime emulations of analog synthesizers.
+`egress` is a an object-oriented C++ library for realtime emulation of analog synthesis.
 It is built to be lean, efficient, and portable, although it is currently only tested on MacOS.
 No external libraries are required.
 Sample rates down to 64 samples / second have been tested.
 Sample implementations are provided for voltage controlled oscillators (`VCO`), four-quadrant multipliers (`VCA`), and two-way analog multiplexers (`MUX`).
 A full suite of tests demonstrates functionality of each of the modules, showing waveform outputs for each of the VCO outputs and demonstrating basic exponential FM and linear AM.

 This project owes a giant technical debt to Andrew Belt's `VCVRack` project.
 Although the architecture is different, it served as an inspiration throughout the development process.